Introduction

 Oxford University, widely recognized as the oldest university in the English-speaking world, stands as a symbol of academic excellence and historical endurance.
 While the exact date of its founding remains uncertain, it is generally agreed that teaching at Oxford began as early as 1096.
 By the late 12th century, the university was already flourishing, making it a well-established center of learning long before many of the world’s great civilizations and empires came into existence, including the Aztec Empire in central Mexico.
+This remarkable longevity places Oxford in a unique position in human history—an institution that has witnessed the rise and fall of countless political powers, survived plagues, wars, and revolutions, and continues to thrive in the modern era.
+The university’s ability to adapt while maintaining its core traditions offers profound insights into institutional resilience and the enduring value of education across the centuries.

 The Origins of Oxford University